Image for 4 Tracks in American Christianity: A Tool for Cutting Through the Smoke and Heat

 Legalism, the most extreme development in this quadrant, becomes an anxiety-driven obsession about commands and even inferences that were never meant to be authoritative commands.
 Here, there is little to no desire to understand how ancient cultures or the original languages might improve what a passage means for faithfulness today.
 There is little freedom found in Jesus Christ in the far corner of this track.
 At their worst, these legalistic groups will confidently declare that they are the only ones going to heaven because they are the only ones doing everything “correctly.”
 Grace is minimized or forgotten and a false gospel, which is not good news at all, is accepted.

-If we look at the top right quadrant, this disciple-making group very much follows biblical authority, but they also want to see progress.
-In the healthiest of church cultures, these are Christians who want to see God’s kingdom grow in godly characteristics as well as in exponential disciple-making multiplication.
-They desire to help the church exemplify all of the qualities God’s kingdom modeled in and promised by Jesus.
-Characteristics like God’s justice and holiness, love, truth, and grace are extremely important to them.
+If we look at the top right quadrant, this disciple making group very much follows biblical authority, but they also want to see progress.
+In the healthiest of church cultures, these are Christians who want to see God’s kingdom grow in godly characteristics as well as in exponential disciple making multiplication.

-They believe that our chief part as imperfect humans is to offer our loyalty and faithfulness to Jesus.
+Those on the top right believe that our chief part as imperfect humans is to offer our loyalty and faithfulness to Jesus.
 Instead of seeing Scripture as a set of laws by which to achieve perfection, they believe that nothing good happens from our own power; but by the power of the Spirit, God can do the impossible in and through us.
 They believe faithfulness to God’s Word is an essential part of participation in God’s divine nature and his Kingdom.
 They believe Jesus’ final words to “make disciples of all nations” must be our primary mission.
-In communities where disciple making movements have experienced exponential growth, they experience God’s nearness and desire to participate in him more fully and share him with others.
+In communities where Disciple Making Movements have experienced exponential growth, they experience God’s nearness and desire to participate in him more fully and share him with others.

 Bottom Left: Questioning